JPLMLIA/bitflips/README.md

 Python wrapper program.

 ```
-  --fault-probability=<float>  [0.0 1.0]  (default: 0.05)

-    Indicates the probability of triggering a fault on each CPU
-    instruction.

   --fault-rate=<float>  [0.0 1.0]  (default: 0)

-    This parameter trumps --fault-probability (causing it to be
-    ignored.)
-The fault rate specifies the number of SEUs that should
+    This parameter specifies the number of SEUs that should
     occur per byte per instruction.
 The actual fault rate achieved
     (<= to the fault rate specified) is output when BITFLIPS
     terminates.